 Maybe businesses these days don’t feel the need to have their customers delighted.
 Maybe they have so much business that they don’t need to build customer loyalty.

 These are my top three personal pet peeves irritating me at the moment.
-Odds are no one who actually does these offenses will actually be reading this so I am confident that my only reason to write this is to vent and not to enlighten.
+Odds are no one who actually does these offenses will actually be reading this so I am confident that my only reason to write this is to vent, and not to enlighten.
 But one can hope.

-1. This is my number one peeve lately.
+1. But this is my number one peeve currently.
 Instead of “Thank you” when a transaction is completed I get, ” Have a good one.”
 Have a good what?
-Have a good life, have a good day, have a good bowl movement?
+Have a good life, have a good day, have a good bowel movement?
 Please tell me.
 Have we gotten that casual, that hayseed?
-You all come back now ya here and have a good one!
+“You all come back now ya here, and have a good one!”